 Gulcin I. Antioxidant and antiradical activities of L-carnitine.
 Life Sci.
 2006;78(8):803-11.

 Kliegman.
 Nelson Textbook of Pediatrics.
 19th ed.
-Philadelphia, PA: Saunders, An Imprint of Elsevier.
+Philadelphia, PA: Elsevier Saunders.
 2011.

 Kormosh N, Laktionov K, Antoshechkina M. Effect of a combination of extract from several plants on cell-mediated and humoral immunity of patients with advanced ovarian cancer.
 Phytother Res.
 2006;20(5):424-5.